ncatlab/nlab-content/pages/3/7/9/0/973/content.md

 * The set of cones and cocones are define analogously to the set of commuting diagrams, except _only_ the vertical and horizontal cones are taken.

-This tensor product, along with the unit $(\ast, \emptyset, \emptyset, \emptyset)$, gives the category of sketches a second symmetric monoidal category.
+This tensor product, along with the unit $(\ast, \emptyset, \emptyset, \emptyset)$, gives the category of sketches a monoidal structure.
 =--

 This monoidal structure is useful for considering structures like double categories (i.e. categories in the category of categories).